ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Ledger 1

 Connect ledger 1 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remember that Ledger 1 does not need to have funds, and will be used to provide Subnet auth only, not to pay fees.
+Remember that Ledger 1 does not need to have funds, and is going to be used to provide Subnet auth only, not to pay fees.

 When using CLI, it should recognize the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` as the one to do the second signature of the TX.

 ### Issue the Command to Sign the TX

-Transaction in `partiallySigned.txt` will be recognized as `Mainnet` one, and so ledger will be used automatically for signing.
-In the `Fuji` case, the user will be prompted to choose the signing mechanism.
+Transaction in `partiallySigned.txt` is going to be recognized as `Mainnet` one, and so ledger is going to be used automatically for signing.
+In the `Fuji` case, the user is going to be prompted to choose the signing mechanism.

 ```bash
 avalanche transaction sign testsubnet --input-tx-filepath partiallySigned.txt
 *** Please provide extended public key on the ledger device ***
 ```

-On the ledger a `Provide Extended Public Key` window will be active.
+On the ledger a `Provide Extended Public Key` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

 ```text